LAST UPDATED: June 13, 2022

 Despite these efforts to store Personal Information in a secure operating environment, we cannot guarantee the security of Personal Information during its transmission or storage in our systems.
 Further, while we attempt to ensure the integrity and security of Personal Information, we cannot guarantee that our security measures will prevent third parties, such as hackers, from illegally obtaining access to Personal Information.
 We do not represent or warrant that Personal Information about you will be protected against loss, misuse, or alteration by third parties.

 Properly authorized Customer Personnel may log into the Platforms to access, update, and delete Personal Information collected by the Services.
-If you would like to otherwise access, update, or delete Personal Information about you, or to have us complete any of the tasks described in this section on your behalf, you may submit a request to email@example.com or call us toll-free at (800) 323-9540 (US) or (630) 467-7000 (Outside the US).
+If you would like to otherwise access, update, or delete Personal Information about the data associated with your account, or to have us complete any of the tasks described in this section on your behalf, you may submit a request to email@example.com or call us toll-free at (800) 323-9540 (in the US) or (630) 467-7000 (outside the US).
 We will promptly review all such requests in accordance with applicable law.

 Many of our Services are designed for Customer Personnel working with K-12 students.
 We recognize the sensitive nature of Personal Information contained in educational records concerning children under age 13 and K-12 students generally.
 This Personal Information is protected under either or both of the following federal statutes: COPPA and FERPA.
 Our privacy practices comply with both COPPA and FERPA.